Before Your Session

 • Don’t worry about small blemishes.
 They are easily retouched.

 Please take the time to style your hair nicely.
-Do not get a haircut within three days of the headshot session.
+I suggest not getting a haircut within three days of the headshot session.
 Bring everything you use to style your hair, including anything you use to tame flyaways.

 DO: